Westchester County DWI Attorneys

 Our Westchester County DWI lawyers make the following commitments to their clients; we will promptly return your telephone calls, meet with you to discuss aspects of your case, work tirelessly to protect your rights, and give your case the attention it requires to be successful.
 With you future on the line, you should trust the hardworking attorneys at Proto, Sachs & Brown, LLP.

 Facing DWI charges?
 Get the defense you need by contacting us today!
+Give us a call to schedule a FREE consultation with an experienced Westchester County DWI attorney.

 We Literally Wrote the Book Co-Authored National Bestsellers on DWI Defense - Start Reading